 Preparing for the Oath: US History and Civics for Citizenship, which is a web-based learning tool will help the immigrants to prepare for the civics test.
 This is an interactive resource with videos and multimedia activities.
 It also shows the artifacts from the exhibitions of the Smithsonian Institution.
 This resource is organized into different topics which are related to the American history, government and law.
 It comes along with short videos and self-tests based on the civics questions.

 This tool teaches the immigrants in a meaningful way, the founding principles of American democracy.
-It also gives them a clear picture about the citizenship rights and responsibilities.
+It also gives them a clear picture of the citizenship rights and responsibilities.
 This tool is created in such a way that the applicants can prepare for the test by themselves, as it is a self-study tool.